-DVC Points can be banked for the next year before the last four months of your current Use Year.
+DVC points can work for everyone when you can bank them for the next year before the last four months of your current Use Year.
 There are eight Use Years to consider: February, March, April, June, August, September, October, and December.
-If your Use Year is February, you have until September 30th to bank your points before they must be used or expire.
+If your Use Year is February, you have until September 30th to bank your points before they must be used or banked, otherwise, they will expire.

 You can also borrow points from the following year and use them in your current Use Year.
-This gives members greater flexibility and freedom to vacation to the fullest.
+The way DVC points work gives members greater flexibility and freedom to vacation to the fullest.

 How Many DVC Points Do I Need?